Walls of Ston

 The Walls of Ston (Stonske zidine) are a series of defensive stone walls, originally more than 7 km long, that surrounded and protected the city of Ston, in Dalmatia, part of the Republic of Ragusa, in what is now southern Croatia.
 Their construction was begun in 1358.
 On the Field Gate of the Walls (Poljska vrata) there is a Latin inscription which dates from 1506.
 Today, it is among the longest preserved fortification systems in the world.

 The Walls of Ston were known as the "European Great Wall of China".

 Construction

 Despite being well protected by massive city walls, the Republic of Ragusa used Pelješac to build another line of defence.
 At its narrowest point, just before it joins the mainland, a wall was built from Ston to Mali Ston.
 Throughout the era of the Republic, the walls were maintained and renovated once they meant to protect the precious salt pans that contributed to Dubrovnik's wealth, which are still being worked today.

+It was built in the second half of the 14th century, with construction beginning in 1358, by the Dubrovnik Republic.
+It was meant to protect Pelješac and Ston, which were in their possession since the 1333 purchase from the Serbian Empire in return for the tribute of Ston.

 Demolition work began on the walls following the fall of the Republic.
 Later the Austrian authorities took materials away from the wall to build schools and community buildings, and also for a triumphal arch on the occasion of the visit by the Austrian Emperor in 1884.
 The wall around Mali Ston was demolished with the excuse that it was damaging the health of the people.
 The demolition was halted after World War II.